friedow/mantichor-eth/README.md

-# mantichor-eth
+# Mantichor Ethereum Adapter Prototype
-Ethereum adapter for the Mantichor project.
-(Currenly only implementing instance management features.)
+Blockchain adapter prototype for the Mantichor project implementing the access mangement and instance administration components on the Ethereum blockchain.